christophebedard/christophebedard.github.io/_posts/2019-06-06-ros-tracing-message-flow.md

 To link a message between two endpoints, this selects the first corresponding TCP packet that is queued (`net_dev_queue`) after the `subscriber_link_message_write` event, and then selects the next `subscription_message_queued` event after the matching `netif_receive_skb` event.
 This assumption about the sequence of events might not be always valid.
 Also, it has not been tested with messages bigger than the maximum payload size of a TCP packet.

 Furthermore, callbacks were considered as the only possible link between two messages (received & published).
 Nodes might deal with callbacks and message publishing separately, e.g. when publishing at a fixed rate independently of the received messages.
 In the same sense, message flows do not have to be linear!
-In order words, one incoming message can turn into multiple outgoing messages.
+In other words, one incoming message can turn into multiple outgoing messages.

 Also, Trace Compass can easily aggregate traces from multiple hosts.
 This is very relevant for robotics systems, and thus would be a great avenue to explore.